Ana Treviño-Godfrey, President & Co-Founder

 Christopher Lewis, Treasurer

-There are five Music Together guides that bring music to over 850 children in four Houston schools and at Casa de Esperanza.
+There are six Music Together guides that bring music to over 850 children in four Houston schools and at Casa de Esperanza.

 Heidi Hock Kaim